-This story is the second in a blog series on personal family planning stories from around the world presented by CARE and Girls’ Globe.
-A new blog will be posted every other week from World Contraception Day through the International Conference on Family Planning November 12-15.
-Read the first story here.
+This is the second blog in a 4-part series sharing personal family planning stories from around the world – presented by CARE and Girls’ Globe in the lead up to the 2018 International Conference on Family Planning.
+Catch up on the whole series with stories from Hawa, Oun Srey Leak, and Olive.

 When it comes to family planning, women in India (and in the rest of the world) are expected to do the work.
 This reality is consistent across the various methods of contraception, but the disparity between the sexes is especially obvious when it comes to permanent contraception, or sterilization.
 For each man who opted for a vasectomy between 2016-2017 in India, 52 women got tubectomies.